 The location of an emergency is very important.
 When calling 9-1-1, please pay attention to your surroundings and provide the 9-1-1 call taker with street names and house numbers, route numbers or interstate mile markers.

-On January 12, 2015, Governor Hassan said, “Public safety is state government’s most important responsibility, and
+On January 12, 2015, the Governor announced, “Public safety is state government’s most important responsibility, and

 Text-to-9-1-1 is an important step forward in our ongoing efforts to ensure the

 safety of our people and communities.
 Making traditional

 9-1-1 emergency services available through text messaging is a common-sense

 initiative that will help save lives as we work to modernize how we provide

 critical state services, allowing Granite Staters to access emergency services

 when they are unable to place a call in a dangerous situation.”